listenzcc/win10_right_button_context/README.md

-# These is reg files to make win10 right button context more useful.
+# These are reg files to make win10 right button context more useful.
 ## By making common Apps easy to work into certain folder, by one right click.

-# Following App is included:
+# Following Apps are included:
 ## PowerShell
 ## Sublime text 3
 ## MobaXterm